 Supportive care in patients with Wiskott-Aldrich syndrome includes the following:

 Infusions of intravenous immunoglobulin G

 Wiskott-Aldrich syndrome (WAS) was first described by Wiskott in 1937 and was further characterized by Aldrich in 1954.
 It is an X-linked recessive immunodeficiency disorder characterized by the triad of recurrent bacterial sinopulmonary infections, eczema (atopiclike dermatitis), and a bleeding diathesis caused by thrombocytopenia and platelet dysfunction.
 However, only a third of patients with the syndrome have the classic triad.
 Almost 90% of patients have manifestations of thrombocytopenia at presentation, 20% have only hematologic abnormalities, 5% have only infectious manifestations, and none have only eczema.
+WAS platelets are usually smaller than those of idiopathic thrombocytopenia, but a macrothrombocytopenia has been described in WAS.
 Other symptoms may include autoimmune phenomena and malignancies.